7 min readAugust 19, 2025

 Imagine a better approach that reads posts directly from your content calendar in Google Sheets, posts them automatically at the scheduled time with images, and updates the status to confirm publication.

-Instead of paying for expensive tools, you can build a workflow automation that will save you 10+ hours per week:
+Instead of paying for a subscription, you can build a workflow that:

-The best part?
-It's completely free if you're already running n8n (self-hosted) or costs just a fraction of traditional tools on n8n cloud.
+It's completely free if you're already running n8n (self-hosted), or costs a fraction of traditional scheduling tools on n8n cloud.
 The workflow runs continuously, so posts go live even when no one is watching.

 First, create a simple spreadsheet with these columns: